Guidance for Cannabis Licenses: Effective Immediately

 Due to the related COVID – 19 impacts, the LCB is temporarily relaxing enforcement of WAC 314-55-015 involving the prohibition of minors being present on premises of licensed marijuana producers/processors in limited circumstances.
 This temporary allowance is to accommodate families that have been impacted by school closures.
-Effective immediately, and until April 30, 2020, the LCB will not enforce the provisions of WAC 314-55-015 for families who have children under the age of 16 on the licensed premises, so long as the following conditions are met:
+Effective immediately the LCB will not enforce the provisions of WAC 314-55-015 for families who have children under the age of 16 on the licensed premises, so long as the following conditions are met:

 - The person under 16 years of age is a child or grandchild of the licensee,